Perkedel/CVR_Stuffings/README.md

 <!-- Pls include all free but CCK, to backup! -->
 > Some packages (e.g. `.unitypackage` extracted) are included for convenience.
-> Pls keep the Steam Audio with ones caught by kjoy at `ThirdParty/kjoy/SteamAudio.unitypackage`.
-Using version above this will cause entire project hangs to assembling
+> **Pls keep the Steam Audio with ones caught by kjoy** at `ThirdParty/kjoy/SteamAudio.unitypackage`.
+Using version above this will cause entire project hangs to assembling C# scripts **forever**.
+> If you got this, simply close the project, remove 2 plugins in `DiceGlow/Assets/Plugins`: `SteamAudio` & `FMOD`, along with their `.meta` files.
+Then reload, and install the correct version.

 ## Quick Tutorials